Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

 - The central conjecture is that the brain is trying to match sensory input with internally generated states.
 - These internal states depend not only on input from the environment, but also on the predictions from higher cortical areas.
 - Some specific implementations are
-  - Deep belief networks: “believe networks” for their ability to generate expectations.
+  - *Deep belief networks*: “believe networks” for their ability to generate expectations.
-  - Bayesian network: specifies the causal relations between conditional probability functions.
+  - *Bayesian network*: specifies the causal relations between conditional probability functions.
-  - Boltzmann machines: stochastic networks with symmetrical connections.
+  - *Boltzmann machines*: stochastic networks with symmetrical connections.
 - We can view the anticipating brain as a generative model, a model that’s able to produce data comparable to data from the environment.
 - We should also be able to inverse the generative model to create a recognition model, a model that can be used to recognize causes in the environment.
 - We can think of the brain as a flexible dynamic system where the parameters are adjusted to match world distributions, and through evolution, this system has evolved to parameterize common concepts of our world.
-- Plasticity-stability dilemma: how to have a system learn new concepts quickly but to also be stable enough to retain learning concepts.
+- *Plasticity-stability dilemma*: how to have a system learn new concepts quickly but to also be stable enough to retain learning concepts.
 - How should an experience change our world model?
 Should it be learned as a new concept or should it adjust an existing concept?
 - ART is one answer to these questions.
-- Adaptive resonance theory (ART): inputs are compared against internal states through a measure of “resonance” and if the measure is above a threshold, then the input is considered a new concept and triggers a different pathway.
+- *Adaptive resonance theory (ART)*: inputs are compared against internal states through a measure of “resonance” and if the measure is above a threshold, then the input is considered a new concept and triggers a different pathway.
 - A current challenge in computational neuroscience is the multitude of models with diverse aims.
 - The progression of our understanding of brain functions will also certainly lead to more convergence in modelling approaches.
 Remember function follows form.